- Home

 To get into this position, carefully roll onto one side, place a pillow under your head and neck, and bring your knees towards your chest until your back is relatively straight.

-The fetal position is particularly beneficial for relieving lower back pain, reducing snoring, and feeling more comfortable during pregnancy.
+The fetal position is particularly beneficial for relieving lower back pain, reducing snoring, and improving comfort during pregnancy.

-It’s important to make sure that your posture remains fairly loose in the fetal position.
-Otherwise, it has the potential to limit deep breathing and can leave you feeling sore in the morning – particularly if you suffer from joint pain or stiffness.
+It’s important that your posture remains fairly loose in the fetal position.
+Otherwise, it can limit deep breathing and can leave you feeling sore in the morning – particularly if you suffer from joint pain or stiffness.

 2. Sleeping on your stomach